Food to Thailand

 Trends and opportunities

-destination.
-This dynamic and consumer-driven market with rising disposable
+tourism destination.
+This dynamic and consumer-driven market with

-income and huge visitor market of around 35 million is increasing its
+rising disposable income and huge visitor market of around 35 million

-demand for imported food and beverages, offering many opportunities for
+is increasing its demand for imported food and beverages, offering many

-has contributed to growing demand for higher-value fresh and processed
+decades has contributed to growing demand for higher-value fresh and

-products amongst a well-educated, middle and upper-income population.
+processed products amongst a well-educated, middle and upper-income

-Quality and health considerations, rather than price, are becoming key
+population.
+Quality and health considerations, rather than price, are

-purchasing factors.
-Bangkok’s metropolitan area remains Thailand’s largest
+becoming key purchasing factors.
+Bangkok’s metropolitan area remains

-consumer market but higher disposable incomes and increased tourism in
+Thailand’s largest consumer market but higher disposable incomes and

 Thai consumers are paying more attention to a healthy diet and view